 Factors such as fuel-efficient aircraft and shorter routes usually result in lower carbon emissions.

-When a train is available on your route, you'll find it listed on your Google Flights search results.
+When a train is available on your route, you will find it listed in your Google Flights search results.

 Travelling by train may result in significantly lower carbon emissions compared to flying.
 Carbon emissions for trains are compared to the typical flight for that route.
 As such, train options are mostly marked with a badge indicating lower emissions.